-Whilst the Code only specifies that the collecting societies report their compliance with clause 2.7, clause 2.8(a) and clause 3 of the Code in their annual report to the Code Reviewer, the current Code Reviewer Dr Lindgren has requested that each of the collecting societies report to him on their compliance with all of the obligations set out in clause 2 of the Code, which covers a range of issues including collecting societies' licensing and membership frameworks, the nature of expenses incurred by collecting societies, the governance and accountability framework of the collecting society and additional reporting requirements for declared collecting societies.
+Whilst the Code only specifies that the collecting societies report their compliance with clause 2.7, clause 2.8(a) and clause 3 of the Code, the current Code Reviewer Dr Lindgren has requested that each of the collecting societies report to him on their compliance with all of the obligations set out in clause 2 of the Code.
+This clause covers a range of issues including collecting societies' licensing and membership frameworks, the nature of expenses incurred by collecting societies, the governance and accountability framework of the collecting society and additional reporting requirements for declared collecting societies.

 As a result of Dr Lindgren's direction, the reports submitted by the collecting societies to the Code Reviewer now provide a more comprehensive insight into the overall activities of the collecting society, particularly in regard to their governance, distribution and licensing policies and procedures.
 The annual reports of the Code Reviewer reflect this change in reporting by the collecting societies as they are substantially lengthier and more informative than the reports of his predecessor.

 Information and documents submitted to the Code Reviewer for consideration in his annual review are assessed as part of overall findings on compliance with the Code.
 In practice this information is the main source of evidence available to him absent any statutory power to compel parties to produce information and/or documents responsive to the parameters of the review.

-To ensure the ongoing improvement in the range and quality of information available to the Code Reviewer, the additional reporting requirements imposed by the current Code Reviewer should be incorporated into the reporting obligations set out in the Code itself.
+To ensure the ongoing improvement in the range and quality of information available to the Code Reviewer, the additional reporting requirements imposed by the current Code Reviewer should be incorporated into the reporting obligations set out in the Code.
 This will continue to enhance the quality of information contained in the annual report of the Code Reviewer, and thus available to the public.

-To increase transparency and accountability in the current annual review process, non-confidential portions of the annual reports that each of the collecting societies submit to the Code Reviewer should be made publicly available, preferably on the central portal recommended above (Draft Recommendation 10).
+To increase transparency and accountability in the current annual review process, non-confidential portions of the annual reports that each of the collecting societies submit to the Code Reviewer should be made publicly available, preferably on the central portal recommended above (Recommendation 10).
+The review finds there is merit in making an amendment to the form of this recommendation outlined in the draft report, to clarify that individual complaints should not be published; however appropriate summary information relating to all complaints received in the reporting year should be reported.

-Draft finding 10: Communicating outcomes from the annual review of the collecting societies' compliance with the Code needs to be improved.
+Finding 10: Communicating outcomes from the annual review of the collecting societies' compliance with the Code needs to be improved.

-Draft recommendation 13: Amend clause 5.2 to require the collecting societies bound by the Code to report on their compliance with each of clauses 2.1-2.8 of the Code (and 2.9 of the Code for declared collecting societies) in their annual compliance report to the Code Reviewer pursuant to clause 5.2(b) of the Code.
+Recommendation 13: Amend clause 5.2 to require the collecting societies bound by the Code to report on their compliance with each of clauses 2.1-2.8 of the Code (and 2.9 of the Code for declared collecting societies) in their annual compliance report to the Code Reviewer pursuant to clause 5.2(b) of the Code.

-Draft recommendation 14: Amend clause 5.2(b) of the Code to require annual compliance reports prepared by the collecting societies for submission to the Code Reviewer to be made public; where such reports include confidential or commercial-in-confidence information, or otherwise includes information which identifies individual members or licensees, such information is to be redacted before publication.
+Recommendation 14: Amend clause 5.2(b) of the Code to require annual compliance reports prepared by the collecting societies for submission to the Code Reviewer to be made public; where such reports include confidential or commercial-in-confidence information, or otherwise include information which identifies individual members or licensees, such information is to be redacted before publication.
+Individual complaints should not be published; however, appropriate summary information relating to all complaints received in the reporting year should be reported.